apparentorder/reweb/doc/app/wordpress-setup.md

 In the browser's address bar, replace `http://` with `https://` (it should now look something like `https://c1zy14kkai.execute-api.eu-central-1.amazonaws.com/wp-admin/setup-config.php`).

 Click "Let's go" and follow the setup.
-Don't mind the ugly look, it's because of the `http://` URLs.
+Don't mind the ugly look, this will be fixed soon.

 Enter your database information as usual.
-(Note and rest assured that you actually *do* transmit these data over HTTPS/TLS)
+(Know and rest assured: You actually *do* transmit these data over HTTPS/TLS)

 ***IMPORTANT BREAK HERE***